 The answer to this complex question lies in a fine balance between hair health and personal preference.
 Your hair type and texture, activity level, and environment all play a part in how often you should be reaching for the shampoo bottle.
 There is no one-size-fits-all solution.

 This article will cover hair washing in general, plus it will also review the differences between specific hair types.

 Is Washing Your Hair Everyday Bad?

-How Many Times Should You Wash Your Hair?
+How Should I Wash My Hair?